bingyingchu/Baby-Development/README.md

-# Job Application Form built with Python Django
+# Baby Development Information Scraping Tool built with Python Django
 This app allows users to get baby development information by submitting their week in pregnancy and choice.
 User data will be stored in our database and users will receive baby development info by email.
 A microservice is used to scrape baby development information from https://www.whattoexpect.com/pregnancy/week-by-week/.